 CAN-SPAM ACT FAQ

-The new anti-spam bill was signed into law effective January 1st 2004.
+The anti-spam bill was signed into law effective January 1st 2004.
 It is important for marketers to understand how to comply with the new regulations.
 Here are some facts about the bill and definitions of language used in the bill.
-Anchor recommends that marketers consult legal counsel to interpret the actual language of the legislation.
+Anchor recommends that marketers consult legal counsel to interpret the actual language of the CAN-SPAM Act legislation.

 Facts About the Bill: